How to use this

 What happens

-• Champion defines what "shipped" means: something a person outside the room can see, use, or read.
-It works.
-You built it.
+• Advisor defines what “shipped” really means in this program.
+It is something a person outside the room can see, use, or read.
+It works, and the student is the one who built it.

-• Students complete the project scoping worksheet: project name, who it's for, what done looks like, what AI tools they'll use, their three biggest questions.
+• Students complete the project scoping worksheet, which covers the project name, who it is for, what done actually looks like, what AI tools they will use, and their three biggest open questions.

 Four scoping questions to ask every student

 • What does the working version look like?
-Describe it specifically.
+Describe it as specifically as you can.

-• Who is the first person you'd show this to?
+• Who is the first person you would show this to once it is real, and why them?

-• What AI tool makes the most sense for what you're making?
+• Which AI tool makes the most sense for what you are making, and what does it cost or include for free?

-Champion notes.
-Watch for two failure modes: too big (an app that does everything) and too small (nothing they're proud of).
-Push both groups toward the middle.
-Students who can't decide between ideas: ask "which one would you be most embarrassed NOT to finish?"
+Advisor notes.
+Watch for two predictable failure modes: too big (an app that tries to do everything) and too small (nothing the student would be proud of).
+Push both groups firmly toward the middle.
+For students who cannot decide between two ideas, ask, “which one would you be most embarrassed not to finish?”
+The cost conversation is intentionally grounding, since it gives students a working professional’s view of what shipping something actually costs in time, money, and attention.

 Flexibility.
-The worksheet can be paper, a shared doc, or a simple template in any editor.
-No specific tool required.
+The worksheet can live on paper, in a shared doc, or as a simple template in any editor your school supports.
+The cost conversation works just as well with any chat AI and a calculator.

 B Build Weeks 7–10